 MMCs have been deeply studied for High-Voltage DC (HVDC) energy transmission applications.
-Even though is an expensive technology, the benefits for implementing it in large-scale projects turn them a viable solution in contrast with traditional AC transmission lines, as they provide a more robust and efficient way to transfer energy along long distances [41], [71]-[73].
-In comparison to other types of topologies used for HVDC [56], [74], MMCs can be escalated as the requirements for HVDC lines increases by simply adding more SMs as shown in Fig. 25.a.
-MMC lowvoltage applications started to develop and this entire subsection is devoted to compare different MMC-based ESSs.
+Even though it is an expensive technology, the benefits of implementing it in large-scale projects turn them a viable solution in contrast with traditional AC transmission lines, as they provide a more robust and efficient way to transfer energy along long distances [41], [64]-[66].
+In comparison to other types of topologies used for HVDC [67], [68], MMCs can be escalated as the requirements for HVDC lines increase by simply adding more SMs.
+MMC low-voltage applications started to develop and this entire subsection is devoted to comparing different MMC-based ESSs.